-VOL 0.0 A gain slider with up to 12 dB can be applied to the delayed signal.
+GAIN 0.0 A gain slider with up to 12 dB can be applied to the delayed signal.

-Blends the incoming signal (whether Wet or Dry) with its modulated self.
-So you can blend the Wet with the TMCC Wet, or the DRY with the TMCC Dry.
-At 100%, the fully TMCC signal is presented.
+BLEND 100 Blends the incoming WET or DRY signal with its modulated self, so WET (prior to SMOOTH) can be blended with the TMCC processed WET, or DRY with the TMCC processed DRY, as indicated by the connecting arrow.
+At 100%, the full TMCC signal is presented.
 Lowering the percentage blends in the incoming signal.
 Tip: When the TMCC is routing DRY, the delayed modulated dry signal is heard after the processed wet signal.
 Yes.
 Very cool.